Database upgrade/downgrade in Rally¶

 Information for users¶

-Rally supports DB schema versioning (schema versions are called revisions) and migration (upgrade to later and downgrade to earlier revisions).
+Rally supports DB schema versioning (schema versions are called revisions) and migration (upgrade to the latest revision).

 End user is provided with the following possibilities:

 Upgrade existing DB to the latest state.

 This is needed when previously existing Rally installation is being upgraded to a newer version.
 In this case user should issue command

 AFTER upgrading Rally package.
 DB schema will get upgraded to the latest state and all existing data will be kept.

 WARNING Rally does NOT support DB schema downgrade.
 One should consider backing up existing database in order to be able to rollback the change.